 Recipe: New England Pear Soup with Chervil and Creme Fraiche

 This warm pear soup is light and elegant.
-It's the perfect way to dress up lovely fall pears.
+It's the perfect way to dress up lovely fall pears from your local farmers' market.
 My husband calls it "Divine!"

 Heat sunflower oil in a large pan over medium-high heat.
 Add shallots and cook 2 minutes, stirring often.
 Add pears and drizzle with honey.
 Cook 10 minutes, stirring often.

 Transfer pears to a food processor and pulse.
 Pulsing will prevent them from overflowing.
 Once pears are almost smooth, run food processor about 1 minute until completely pureed.
 Return puree to pan, add broth and stir to combine thoroughly.
 Add a few turns of freshly ground white pepper, (or a couple pinches if it's already ground).
 Stir in chervil.
 Heat soup to just below simmering point, do not boil.

 Remove from heat, ladle into bowls and top each with 1 Tbsp. creme fraiche.
 Swirl through soup gently.